The HobbitHouse Ilustrated Glossary of Woodworking terms

 shelf support joint --- A joint that is a combination of a half blind dado and a blind mortise and tenon joint.
 Although it's a little hard to tell in the drawing below, the tenon is a stub tenon.
 This joint can be used as a knockdown joint, but the dado is too shallow for my liking (I drew it exactly as it appeared in the book where I found it).
 Example:

 shouldered dado --- This is a cross between a dado joint and a tongue and groove joint and the plank with the shoulder looks exactly like the one used on the corner tongue and groove joint.
-To my surprise, all of the Internet pics I found of this joint, and all of the published ones as well, had the rabbet on the upper face of the horizontal piece and the tongue on the lower face.
+To my surprise, all of the Internet pics I found of this joint, and all of the published ones as well, had the rabbet on the lowerface of the horizontal piece and the tongue on the upper face.
 I may be missing something, but to me that is nonsensical since it would leave the lower half of the horizontal plank unsupported and subject to cracking at the internal corner.
 Although I do not show them in this glossary, clearly the joint could, like many such joints, be done as a half blind joint (see half blind dado) or a blind joint (see blind dado).
 See also tongue and groove dado.
-Examples:
+In the example below, I have drawn the joint as I feel it should be constructed; that is, with the rabbet on the upper face and the tongue on the lower face:

 shouldered lapped dovetail scarf --- A lap scarf joint in which the lapped portions are shaped as a dovetail joint but there is a setback (the "shoulder") that provides additional support in one direction.
 Examples: